The End Of Happy Baby Pose?

 Even while telling students that this is an ideal they might never achieve, I never made the leap that they might well be miserable while I am blathering on about unachievable results.

-Going forward I might still use it in the middle of class around intense variations that I favor but I think I will putting it to rest as a finishing pose.
+Going forward, I might still use it in the middle of class around intense variations that I favor but I think I will be putting it to rest as a finishing pose.

 Yoga Students: Check Your Feet